linkedin/performance-quality-models/ssr-mobile-web/mweb-jan-2022-v1/python-example/README.md

 This folder contains a simple script to load the SSR PQM and make predictions with it in production.
 This is the same model as in the node.js case.
 Simply paste this code in your flask or any other Python web server backends.

-## Try in a online hosted environment
+## Try on Google Colab
-- Open ssr-mobile-web/mweb-jan-2022-v1/python-example/ssr-mobile-web-model-demo.ipynb in https://colab.research.google.com
+- Open ssr-mobile-web/mweb-jan-2022-v1/python-example/ssr_mobile_web_model_demo.ipynb in https://colab.research.google.com
 - Follow the code step by step with inline documentation.
 The behavior of the model can be experienced interactively using a form based UI at the end.

 ## Try in your own environment